-For seniors with Alzheimer's disease, daily care will eventually require 24-hour care by professionals, and finding the right long-term care becomes paramount.
+Older adults with Alzheimer's disease will eventually require 24-hour daily care by professionals.
+Finding the right long-term care facility and caregivers is essential.

-Of paramount concern should be the level of care the staff provides its patients.
-First, you will want to make sure that there are Certified Nursing Aides (CNAs) who provide the care to patients.
 These are the people who will have the most direct interaction with your loved one and possess the ability to make their day comfortable or uncomfortable.
-You will want to make sure the people caring for your loved one are professional and treat their patients with care and respect.
+You will want to ensure the people caring for your loved one are skilled nursing professionals and treat their patients with care and respect.

 - Is there licensed staff on duty at all times?

 - How do the residents look?
-Are they well-groomed and dressed properly?
-This says volumes about the level of care the staff provides.
+Are they well-groomed and adequately dressed?
+This speaks volumes about the level of care the staff provides.

 - How does management interact with the CNAs?
 Is respect given in both directions?
-How management treats their staff can be an indication of how seriously the facility takes the treatment of its patients.
+How management treats its staff can show how seriously the facility takes the treatment of its patients.

 - What types of activities do the staff plan for its residents?